 Janice C. Buchman is a Partner with Butler in our Tampa office.
-She primarily practices in the area of insurance law, including fire and arson, fraud, construction, coverage defense, and reinsurance.
+She specializes in first party coverage matters and bad faith, with a concentration in the areas of builder’s risk, fraud, theft, fire and arson, collapses, hurricanes, floods, cargo losses, and business income losses.
+Janice also has extensive experience in the construction arena, and continues to represent general contractors and subcontractors as well as suppliers of building components in construction defect litigation.
 She also handles extra-contractual and appellate cases, and has experience representing insurance companies in adversary proceedings in bankruptcy.

-Janice graduated from Dickinson Law School (now a part of Pennsylvania State University) with her Doctor of Jurisprudence in 1983.
+Janice graduated from The Dickinson School of Law (now a part of Pennsylvania State University) with her Doctor of Jurisprudence in 1983.
 During law school, she was a member of the Law Review and the Trial Moot Court Board.
 In 1985, she received her Master of Laws in trade regulation from New York University School of Law.
 Prior to joining the firm in 2005, Janice served as in-house counsel with a large construction management company, and was in private practice specializing in general civil litigation.
 She also served as a mediator in court-ordered civil cases and insurance matters, and served as an arbitrator for the National Association of Securities Dealers and the American Arbitration Association.

 Before moving to Florida, Janice practiced law in New York.
-Today, she is a member of the Florida Bar, the Hillsborough County Bar Association, and the Hillsborough Association for Women Lawyers, and she is also certified by the Florida Supreme Court as a mediator.
+Today, she is a member of the Florida Bar, the Hillsborough County Bar Association, and the Hillsborough Association for Women Lawyers.

 - New York